 When we use the services of companies that we work with to provide our Services, this may involve providing some degree of access to Personal Information.
 Such third-party services may include:

-(a) Cloud and web hosting service providers, including Amazon Web Services, which we use for data hosting (see https://aws.amazon.com/privacy/); and
+(a) Cloud and web hosting service providers, including Amazon Web Services, which we use for data hosting and transactional email delivery (see https://aws.amazon.com/privacy/); and

 (b) providers of software as a service, including: